dirksmeier/dirksmeier/README.md

 ### My role as product leader
 If you’re on my team, I’m here to support you, provide focus and clarity on our most important problems, and to advocate for you and the things you ship.
 I serve you, and we should optimize the things we do together for the organization.
 I'm still trying to learn more about setting organizational level focus and get everyone excited about the direction.

-I’m here to help you and hope to do this in a few ways:
+I'm trying to help you in a few ways:
 * Provide you with context.
 I do a lot of communicating with people you might not be otherwise exposed to, and I hope to shield you from things that aren’t as important and provide you with clarity on the things that are.
 * Pair with you on problems.
 You’ll know your area of the product better than I do, but I’ll be close enough to have some informed thoughts of my own.
 * Help you directly whenever you need it, whether that is by writing documentation, taking meeting notes so that you can focus, or brainstorming ideas with you.